BHP

 Sometimes the behaviour of our employees, contractors or leaders may fall short of the expectations in Our Code of Conduct.
 When this happens, if you are a member of our workforce, you can raise your concern with a leader.

-If raising your concern with a leader isn’t right for you, there are two additional ways you can raise your concern.
+If raising your concern with a leader isn’t right for you, there are additional ways you can raise your concern.
 Where you choose one of these pathways, your concern will be reviewed by our Ethics & Investigation team.
-This page and Our Frequently Asked Questions provide information to help you choose the right resolution for you.
+This page and Frequently Asked Questions provide information to help you choose the right resolution for you.
+You can also consult with our RespectChat, a 24/7 digital tool designed to help you find information on issues such as racism, bullying and sexual harassment that can be found in Our Code site.

 However you choose to resolve or report a matter, BHP has no tolerance for retaliation and will support you.